Upbeat earnings lift European shares, China still a drag

 JPMorgan strategists said the earnings season, which is

-about a third of the way through, pointed to a high number of
+about one-third of the way through, pointed to a high number of

 companies beating expectations.